Bowenf3/The-Hitchhikers-Guide-to-the-Galaxy/README.md

 # The-Hitchhikers-Guide-to-the-Galaxy

 A wholly remarkable app.
 Built as a tribute to Mr D. Adams.
+Permission to distibute as a free software has been sought from the DA estate but has not been granted.
+Built soley by myself in 6 days during the solo project phase of the Codeworks Bootcamp Winter 2020.

+To Start - (cd The Guide) then (npm install) then (npm start) to start expo.
+Either Download the expo app and scan the QR code or run an android emulator.
+To use the babel fish you will need to create a .env file in the top level of The Guide with a variable of REACT_NATIVE_TRANSLATE_API_KEY=yourgoogletranslateapikeyhere - requires a developer account with google cloud and an api key for the google translate basic: https://cloud.google.com/translate/docs

 To Thank:
 https://pixabay.com/vectors/hand-like-thumb-up-confirm-okay-157251/